Ampullaviridae

-Ampullaviridae is a family of viruses that infect archaea of the genus Acidianus.
-Only one genus in this family has been described, Bottigliavirus, which contains three species.
+Bottigliavirus is the only genus in the family Ampullaviridae and contains 3 species.
+Ampullaviridae infect archaea of the genus Acidianus.
 The name of the family and genus is derived from the Latin word for bottle, ampulla, due to the virions having the shape of a bottle.
 The family was first described during an investigation of the microbial flora of hot springs in Italy.

 Taxonomy

-The family contains one genus, which has three species: